berkeley-scf/tutorial-unix-basics/index.md

 1) Try to run the following command `mkdir ~/projects/drought`.
 It will fail.
 Look in the help information on `mkdir` to figure out how to make it work without first creating the *projects* directory.

 2) Figure out how to list out the files in a directory in order of decreasing file size, as a way to see easily what the big files are that are taking up the most space.
-Modify this command to get the ascending order.
+Modify this command to get the result in the ascending order.

 3) Change the permissions on the file `stat243-fall-2020/units/unit2-bash.sh` to be readable by the user and the group, writeable by the user, and executable by all users.